Age Levels

 Amateur

-• Not previous high point winner in Amateur level
+• Those competing at the Amateur level may not be a previous high point winner in Amateur level.

-Different marching, chasse and skipping styles, Chaines/Piques, Battements, Single pirouette, Attitude Turn, Leaps (front, side, stag), Jump, Splits, Leg grab, C Jumps, Stage awareness
+• Technical elements that may be included at the Amateur level (not required, but appropriate): Different marching, chassé, and skipping styles, Chaines/Piqués, Battements, Single Turns, Attitude Turn, Leaps (front, side, stag), Jump, Splits, Leg grab, C Jumps, Stage awareness, etc.

-• Not suited for this category: Switch leaps, Back leaps, Fouette turns/A la Seconde fouette turns, Firebird jumps, Leg grab turns
+• Not suited for this Skill Division: Double or Triple turns, Switch leaps, Back leaps, Fouetté turns/A la Seconde Fuetté turns, Firebird jumps, Leg grab turns, Acro/Tumbling skills outside of Cartwheels, somersaults, and handstands.*

-• Not previous high point winner in Amateur-Intermediate level
+• Those competing at the Amateur-Intermediate level may not be a previous high point winner in the Amateur-Intermediate level.

 Intermediate